thesammiller/flamenco-server-installation-guide/README.md

 This documentation attempts to provide full, step-by-step details for installing the components necessary to host your own Flamenco Server.
 There are many use-cases for self-hosting a Flamenco server.
 However, for most people, the services provided by Blender Cloud should be sufficient.
 As a bonus, subscriptions to Blender Cloud supports Blender.
 If you do not need a personal Flamenco server, please consider the more convenient solution and help the Blender Foundation in the process.

-*“Setting up everything from scratch is hard...
-Even if you want to go 100% self-hosted, I would recommend getting a bit more experience with Flamenco using the Blender Cloud server first.”* - Dr. Sybren
+Setting up everything from scratch is hard.
+Even if you want to go 100% self-hosted, the Blender developers recommend getting a bit more experience with Flamenco using the Blender Cloud server first.

-For those who still want to install a Flamenco Server, please consider a one-time donation to Blender.
-You can donate [here](https://www.blender.org/foundation/donation-payment/).

 Installing a Flamenco Server requires the coordination of a few different installations, including the Blender Cloud website and the Blender ID log-in system.
 The process can be complicated.
 There are some applications which this document assumes familiarity with:
 - Linux terminal - Bash, Ubuntu’s service/systemctl and developer tools like Git